silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   }
 ```

-It's good to be able to compile our scss files with a simple command like `gulp sass`, but if we have to manually run it everytime, there is no point in creating all this in the first place.
+It's good to be able to compile our scss files with a simple command like `gulp style`, but if we have to manually run it everytime, there is no point in creating all this in the first place.
 Fortunately, Gulp can handle automation through a process called watching.

 [8]: https://gulpjs.com/docs/en/getting-started/explaining-globs "Gulp documentation on globs"

 #### Watching

 The [`watch`][9] method provided by Gulp allows it to observe the specified set of files and automatically do an action when one of them changes.
-This will allow us to automatically compile our scss files when they change, without having to type the `gulp sass` command every time.
+This will allow us to automatically compile our scss files when they change, without having to type the `gulp style` command every time.

 The watch method is used with the following syntax: